Create and use a mock server using the Postman API

 Add optional request headers

-Postman mock servers accept optional headers you can use to customize how the mock server responds to requests.
-Using these headers, you can specify which saved examples the mock server will return.
-Without these headers, the mock server will follow a matching algorithm to decide which example to return in a response.
+Postman mock servers accept optional headers that you can use to customize how the mock server responds to requests.
+Using these headers, you can specify which saved examples the mock server returns.
+Without these headers, the mock server follows a matching algorithm to decide which example to return in a response.

 Sending a request to the mock server